-- Ensure the system has been made safe (pipework emptied, electrical supply isolated, etc). - Protect nearby surfaces from contamination.
-Cover with 500-gauge polythene sheeting and fix with duct tape to non-asbestos surfaces. - Protect vulnerable components with polythene sheeting.
+- Remove furniture and fittings from the area, or protect them from contamination using 500-gauge polythene sheet. - Protect nearby surfaces from contamination.
+Cover with 500-gauge polythene sheeting and fix with duct tape to non-asbestos surfaces. - For cable and pipework, make the hole slightly bigger than required.